 Getting down to comparing the two is a daunting task.
 Both phones have very cool features.
-In terms of the number of apps offered by both The Google Play Store and Apple’s App Store, Google Play offers around 1,400,000 apps for Android whereas Apple offers around 1,500,000+ apps.
+In terms of the number of apps offered by both The Google Play Store and Apple’s App Store, Google Play offers around 1,400,000 apps for Android whereas Apple offers around 1,500,000+ apps, as of this writing.

 Some may argue the quality of the apps on one platform or the other but a telling statistic is the cumulative number of apps downloaded from the App Store from July 2008 to June 2015, which is 100 billion.